aragagnin/camero/README.md

 pip install pyaudio
 ```

+On **Windows** you have two possibilities:

-On **Windows** install or you install Visual Studio (https://visualstudio.microsoft.com/it/downloads/) and run `python -mpip install pyaudio` **or**
+You can install or you install Visual Studio (https://visualstudio.microsoft.com/it/downloads/) and run `python -mpip install pyaudio`.

-you can download a wheel for your system (`pXX` is the python version) from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio and install it with, for instance, `pip install PyAudio‑0.2.11‑cp39‑cp39‑win_amd64.whl`.
+**Or** you can download a wheel for your system (`pXX` is the python version) from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio and install it with, for instance, `pip install PyAudio‑0.2.11‑cp39‑cp39‑win_amd64.whl`.